-The son of Yuri Aizenshpis, Mikhail.
-Yuri Aizenshpis vs. his subordinates.
-Awards, further creative activity
+Son of Yuri Aizenshpis Mikhail.
+Yuri Aizenshpis vs. his wards.
+Awards, further creative activities

-Producer Yuri Aizenshpis was one of the first in our country to start professionally "promoting" pop and pop stars.
+Producer Yuri Aizenshpis was one of the first in our country to begin professionally “promoting” pop and pop stars.
 There were legends about this man, and his every step was shrouded in the most incredible rumors.
-But in spite of everything, all the projects that Yuri Aizenshpis undertook turned out to be successful.
+But despite everything, all the projects that Yuri Aizenshpis took on turned out to be successful.

-Contrary to the general trend, the performers who left him never slandered him in the press and never entered into litigation.
+Contrary to the general trend, the performers who left him never threw mud at him in the press and never entered into legal battles.

 Aizenshpis was born in Chelyabinsk in 1945.
-His mother, Maria Mikhailovna Aizenshpis, a native Muscovite, was sent to this city for evacuation.
-Shmil Moiseevich Aizenshpis (father of Yuri) is a Polish Jew who was forced to leave his homeland to escape the Nazis.
+His mother, Maria Mikhailovna Aizenshpis, a native Muscovite, was sent to evacuate to this city.
+Shmil Moiseevich Aizenshpis (Yuri's father) is a Polish Jew who was forced to leave his homeland to escape the Nazis.
 He fought in the ranks Soviet army and was a WWII veteran.

-As Yuri Shmilevich Aizenshpis himself recalled, in his youth he was seriously involved in sports: handball, athletics, volleyball, but due to a leg injury, he had to stop training.
-In addition to sports, the young man in those days was interested in jazz.
+As Yuri Shmilevich Aizenshpis himself recalled, in his youth he was seriously involved in sports: handball, athletics, volleyball, but due to a leg injury he had to stop playing.
+In addition to sports, the young man at that time was interested in jazz.
 He had a tape recorder, which the young man bought with his savings.

 The first recordings were jazz compositions famous musicians world - Woody Herman, John Coltrane, Louis Armstrong, Ella Fitzgerald.
 Yuri Aizenshpis, whose photo you can see in our article, was well versed in various directions - jazz-rock, avant-garde and popular jazz.
-After some time, he became interested in the origins of rock music, the founders of the direction of rhythm and blues.
+After some time, he became interested in the origins of rock music, the founders of the rhythm and blues movement.

-The circle of lovers and connoisseurs of this music was quite small in those days, everyone knew each other.
-When one of the like-minded appeared new record, Yuri Aizenshpis rewrote it.
+The circle of lovers and connoisseurs of this music in those days was very small; everyone knew each other.
+When one of the like-minded people had new record, Yuri Aizenshpis rewrote it.
 At that time, “black markets” were widespread in our country, which the police constantly dispersed.
 Exchange, purchase and sale were prohibited.
-The sellers simply confiscated the discs.
-And in spite of everything, records entered the country from abroad on a regular basis, overcoming the powerful barriers of customs rules and laws.
-Under the ban were some performers - Elvis Presley, the sisters of Bury.
+The disks were simply confiscated from the sellers.
+And despite everything, records entered the country from abroad regularly, overcoming the powerful barriers of customs rules and laws.
+Some performers were banned - Elvis Presley, the Bary sisters.

 Education

-After graduating from school, Yury Shmilevich Aizenshpis entered MESI and graduated in 1968 with a diploma in engineering and economics.
-But it should be noted that he entered the institute and successfully graduated only in order not to upset his parents.
+After graduating from school, Aizenshpis Yuri Shmilevich entered MESI and graduated in 1968 with a diploma in economics.
+But it should be noted that he entered the institute and successfully graduated only so as not to upset his parents.

 First musical project